 This course surveys the history of European women from ancient times to the present, with particular attention to how the study of women and gender has changed the way historians analyze the past.
 The construction of the concepts of masculinity and femininity will be explored through careful examination of primary and secondary materials.
 The latest historiographical approaches to the study of women and gender will be considered as will new resources for research.
-Prerequisites: HIST-101 or HIST-190.
+Prerequisites: Any HIST 100-level course.
 (ATTR: ARTS, GLST, ILST, ISP, WSTU, HMEU, HEUR)

 HIST-376.
-Franciscan History 3 credits
+History of the Franciscan Tradition 3 credits

 This course will familiarize the student with the persons, events and ideas that have inspired the Franciscan Movement.
 The student will come to understand the background of Franciscanism in the context of the High Middle Ages, and in contrast to earlier forms of religious life within the Christian tradition.
 The student will learn about the role of Franciscans in the development of western art; in higher education; in politics; in the age of exploration; and in the development of Christian Spirituality over the past 800 years.
 Appropriate attention will be paid to the internal struggles of Franciscans; to the role of women in the Franciscan family; and to the place of Franciscans in the Anglican Communion.
 The course will culminate in a look at the founding of Siena College as a Franciscan contribution to higher education.
-Prerequisites HIST-201.
-(ATTR: ARTS, CFH, HEUR, HNW)
+Prerequisites: (Any HIST 100-level course.) and (RELG-101 or 121 or 141 or 181).
+(Same as RELG-401) (ATTR: ARTS, CFH, HEUR, HNW, PONH, CAR, RSHS)